bbarni2020/CryptoSentinel/README.md

 # CryptoSentinel 🪙 - README

 ## About ℹ️
 Welcome to **CryptoSentinel**!
-This project is a multi-functional wallet monitoring tool designed to help you recover lost Bitcoin wallets.
-It employs various functionalities for comprehensive scanning and visualization. 🔍 (I did need to remake this project because one before lost unfortunately)
+This project is a tool for monitoring wallets that has many functions, designed to help you recover lost Bitcoin wallets.
+It uses various features for thorough scanning and visualization. 🔍 (I had to remake this project; however, the previous one was unfortunately lost)

 ## Features ✨
 - **Random Seed Generation:** Discovers potential wallets by generating random seed phrases. 🔑
-- **Wallet Balance Tracking:** Identifies wallets with and without balances. 💰
+- **Wallet Balance Tracking:** Identifies wallets with and without balances and with balances too. 💰
-- **Live Flask Dashboard:** Provides a dynamic web interface for visualizing wallet data (requires enabling the `web` parameter in the `search` function). 📊
+- **Live Flask Dashboard:** Provides a dynamic web interface for visualizing wallet data (requires enabling the `web` parameter). 📊
-- **Tkinter Visualization:** Offers an interactive desktop GUI for real-time monitoring (requires enabling the `visualize` parameter in the search function). 🖥️
+- **Tkinter Visualization:** Offers an interactive desktop GUI for real-time monitoring (requires enabling the `visualize` parameter). 🖥️
 - **Transaction History Check:** Scans wallets for existing transactions (uses the `checkhistory` function). 📜
-- **Balance Transfer:** Transfers funds from discovered wallets to a specified master wallet address (uses the `transfer_balance_to_master_wallet` function). ➡️
+- **Balance Transfer:** Transfers funds from discovered wallets to a specified wallet address (uses the `transfer_balance_to_master_wallet` function). ➡️

 ## How to Use ⚙️
 1. **Installation:** Install the required dependencies using pip: ⬇️